Staff

 PERSONNEL MANAGER

 Ms. Kelly, who also plays cello with the ASO, is in charge of hiring the musicians for the ASO concerts.
-She works closely with Music Director Kluge and the Musicians’ Union to find the best musicians in the area for the ASO concerts.
-She received her musical training at the University of California at Santa Barbara, and Fontainbleau, France, encouraged by her musician/conductor father, James Swift.
+She works closely with Music Director James Ross and the Musicians’ Union to find the best musicians in the area for the ASO concerts.
+She received her musical training at the University of California at Santa Barbara, and Fontainebleau, France, encouraged by her musician/conductor father, James Swift.
 She has been part of the Washington, D.C. area musical scene since 1975 as a player, contractor, librarian, and teacher.
-Current responsibilities involving the first three roles find her working at Wolf Trap, Kennedy Center Opera House, Concert Artists of Baltimore, Post-Classical Ensemble and Opera Camerata in addition to the ASO.
-She teaches cello at the Levine School of Music, Episcopal High School and at her McLean home.
+Current responsibilities involving the first three roles find her working at Wolf Trap, Kennedy Center Opera House, Concert Artists of Baltimore, Post-Classical Ensemble, and Opera Camerata in addition to the ASO.
+She teaches cello at the Levine School of Music, Episcopal High School, and at her McLean home.

 STAGE MANAGER